-“I look for anything that is unique, real wood, and preferably old!
+“I look for anything unique, real wood, and preferably old!
 I prefer smaller pieces, like nightstands, small dressers, sofa tables…stuff like that.
 I tend to avoid previously painted pieces and furniture that needs a lot of work because that tends to cut down on my profits in the end.”

 How much time do you spend looking for the right pieces?

 “It really depends.
 Generally, it doesn’t take me more than a couple of days to find a cool piece of furniture if I’m really trying, but sometimes there just isn’t anything exciting for sale.
-That’s why it’s a good idea to buy whenever you see a good deal so you always have inventory.”
+That’s why it’s a good idea to buy whenever you see a good deal, so you always have inventory.”

 What type of work do you typically do to the pieces that you’re flipping?

 “The most I have to do before painting is cleaning.
 I clean the pieces really well, and then if it’s a really shiny wood, I will scuff it up with sandpaper before painting, which gives the paint something to grip on to.
 I use good quality furniture paints that can be applied over previously finished surfaces without completely sand down to bare wood.”

 How/where do you sell the furniture once you are done with it?